coenttb/coenttb-com-server/README.md

 Building in Swift for the web is worth it, but the ecosystem is not yet mature.
 By open-sourcing this project, I hope to:
 1. Show you how to structure a Swift website *elegantly*.
-2. Inspire you to try it or yourself.
+2. Inspire you to try it for yourself.
 2. Get feedback to make the ecosystem even better.

 ## Getting started